Hiking Near Phoenix – Aravaipa

 The cavernous, buff-and-brown colored walls you see as you walk through the canyon from the east are composed of Hell Hole Conglomerate, which extends quite a way downstream.
 Here and continuing west, the Galiuro Volcanic begin and shape many of the side canyons.
 This mid-portion of Aravaipa Canyon displays impressive red, orange, and gray walls with columns towering over 1,000 feet.
 We enter a splendid side drainage; the name belies the nature of this winding tributary gorge.
 Cut from tan to buff conglomerates, Hellhole Canyon is a wonder to behold.
 The view around each bend becomes increasingly superb; beautiful fall foliage is present throughout.

 We round yet another bend, past the gushing spring on the left.
 This side gorge, with its lush hanging gardens, springs and deciduous trees is a delightfully cool sylvan oasis in the midst of the Sonoran Desert.
-Hellhole’s ecosystem includes monkey flowers, maidenhair ferns, columbine, Arizona Walnut, Ash, and Sycamore; a wonderful riparian habitat.
+Hellhole’s ecosystem includes monkey flowers, maidenhair ferns, columbine, Arizona Walnut, Ash, and Sycamore, a wonderful riparian habitat.

 Edward Abbey, the famed western writer, summed it up elegantly:

-“it seems to me that the world is not nearly big enough and any portion of its surface, left unpaved and alive, is infinitely rich in details and relationships, in wonder, beauty, mystery, comprehensible only in part.
+“It seems to me that the world is not nearly big enough and any portion of its surface, left unpaved and alive, is infinitely rich in details and relationships, in wonder, beauty, mystery, comprehensible only in part.
 The very existence of existence is itself suggestive of the unknown – not a problem but a mystery.
 We will never get to the end of it, never plumb the bottom of it, never know the whole of even so small and trivial and useless and precious a place as Aravaipa.
 Therein lies our redemption.”